How to Love your Way to Innovation, Creativity, and Connection

 - Vulnerability: as Brene Brown defines it, “daring to show up and let yourself be seen—instead of sitting on the side lines and judging;”

-- Curiosity: contemplating what people think, feel, why they do what they do, why you do what you do, how you can, together, support mission (Scotty Mclennon—at the Center for Social Innovation at Stanford talks about the importance of curiosity).
+- Curiosity: contemplating what people think, feel, why they do what they do, why you do what you do, how you can, together, support mission .

 - People were scared to talk about love.

-- My colleagues were more animated and more curious at this panel than I’d seen them be at any other panel in six years.
+- My colleagues were more animated and more curious about this topic than I’d seen them in years.

-- During the course of this conversation, we didn’t reference theory or practice but talked about love as a craft that could transform organizational culture and support innovative collaboration.
+- People were willing to believe that love was a a craft that could transform organizational culture and support innovative collaboration.

 Case Study: Justin Bieber

 My kids love Justin Bieber.
 I do too.
-In fact, I pawned my wedding rings to purchase tickets to his 2012 concert (this is, I’m afraid, a different post).
-So, I’ve been following him very closely in the news this past year.
+In fact, I pawned my wedding rings to purchase tickets to his 2012 concert.
+I get that he seems erratic and unpredictable.
+That’s why he’s a good case study.

-I understand that people have their own ideas about JB.
-But, if you can suspend your ideas for a moment, I want you to imagine you’ve been hired by his team to work on content strategy (brand advocacy, customer loyalty, etc..).
-Consider how and why you would tell his story.
-How would you utilize your heart intelligence to develop questions and find solutions that you might not otherwise access?
+So, if you were hired by his team to develop a communications strategy (brand advocacy, customer loyalty, etc..) how and why you would tell his story?
+How would you utilize heart intelligence to develop questions and find solutions that you might not otherwise access?

 Conversation regarding these questions would emerge in the spirit of compassion, connectivity, being hard on issues and soft on people, knowing people do the best they can (so without blame), authentic curiosity (without an outcome already in mind).

-You haven’t, of course, actually been hired by JB’s team, so I don’t know the answers to those questions, but we might develop more effective questions on which to base his story:
+You might develop more pointed questions on which to base his story:

-· Where is he and what is he capable of, given his situation and our cultural context (not, how do we get him to stop acting so crazy?)?
+· Where is he and what is he capable of, given his situation and our cultural context (not, “how do we get him to change?”)?

-· Who are these customers, what are they consuming (gossip, for example) and why?
+· Who are his customers, what are they consuming (gossip, for example) and why?
 Is that “damaging or helpful?”

 The point of these questions?
-Well, if we can open ourselves up to them, we may discover that content strategy, brand, customer loyalty, social media and story can do more than increase revenue and/or credibility.
-Approaching these tools and issues through heart intelligence can also help us build healthier and more loving communities—and work communities.
-The bottom line is multiple—money (yes, this is why we’ve been hired) and love.
+Well, if we can open ourselves up to them, we may discover that content strategy, brand, customer loyalty, social media and storytelling can do more than increase revenue and/or credibility.
+Approaching these tools and issues through heart intelligence can also help us build healthier and more loving communities.
+The bottom line is multiple—money and love.
 And maybe at some point we can address that money issue in a way that is more open-hearted as well.